Synthetic Data: Examples – Realistic – using AI (SYNDERAI), pronounced /ˈsɪn.də.raɪ/

 Depositphotos.com © Yevhen Shkolenko

-The use of Artificial Intelligence is applied to just fragments and parts of the complete "story", SYNDERAI tells, not to invent whole stories.
-For example, the Lab Report is based on realistic lab values and projected on European citzizen/patients all over Europe, stratified [1] by demographic and clinical factors to reach close clinical coverage.
+The Laboratory Report is based on realistic lab values and projected on European citzizen/patients all over Europe, stratified [1] by demographic and clinical factors to reach close clinical coverage.
 Only the normal lab value ranges based on the strata used is provided by concise calls to the AI API.
+A conclusion is drawn using AI per lab report, based on all prior synthetic lab reports for the respective patient.

 SYNDERAI plays a critical role in enabling safe, reusable, and standards-aligned testing of the Yellow Button components.
 It supports transparency, traceability, and validation across the xShare toolbox — and provides a solid foundation for future testbeds, certification frameworks, and developer onboarding efforts in support of the EHDS.